 Thanks to Dan Collins for begging us to get on board, and congratulations on all your 2018 Beachcomber Music Awards.

 Finally (or is it?), we’re proud to be among the folks promoting weekly fireworks on the Okaloosa Island Boardwalk, which will be happening Wednesday nights.
 Learn more at TheBoardwalkOI.com/Fireworks.

 See you soon, whether you like us or not.

 – Editor Manson

-THIS JUST IN… We had hoped to include an article about this year’s Beachcomber Music Award winners RoshamBeatles (Best Tribute Act) in our May 17-30 issue, but we were pretty full up with all those dog photos and self-promoting social media ads.
+We had hoped to include an article about this year’s Beachcomber Music Award winners RoshamBeatles (Best Tribute Act) in this issue, but we were pretty full up with all those dog photos and self-promoting social media ads.

 Anyway, Chris Hayes, who plays John (or is it George?) in the group, wanted all of you to know they’ll be performing at AJ’s in Destin Saturday, May 19, from 10 to midnight (God Bless Charles Bronson) and Saturday, May 26, at Coasters in Downtown Fort Walton Beach, starting at 9:30 p.m.

 Incidentally, Mr. Hayes is the only musician on earth who plays George Harrison’s “Old Brown Shoe.”

 In a review titled “Comeback, Schmomeback,” Beachcomber’s television critic called Elvis Presley’s NBC-TV Special “interminable,” adding that the King of Rock ‘n Roll “should retire immediately from live performance and go back to making those wonderful movies.”